Siddy212/iconic-es-de/README.md

 - If a given ${system.theme}.webp image is not found, it will use _default.jpg image, so make sure to keep that file.

 ### Overlays
 - Custom overlays can be added to help make images pop.
+These are only active in non-"Simple" variants.
 - These should be in a 16:9 1920x1080 aspect ratio and a transparent .webp format to have the desired effect.
 - Use the folder called `custom-overlay` in ES-DE's theme directory at: `ES-DE/themes/iconic-es-de/_inc/systems`
 - Upload your custom overlay images to that folder.
 Be aware that these will appear on top of all other assets on that screen.